-It can be assumed that in order to maintain control over the system the Soviets will use military force only as a They are no doubt aware that they would risk last resort. reversing détente and losing its benefits, and that their relations with the Western Communist Parties would be gravely Hence the Soviet decision-making process can be expected to take somewhat greater account than in the past of the effects of military action on the West and the non-aligned world.

-- 97. Should a critical situation develop in one of the East European countries, the Soviet Union might decide, in the light of its experience in Czechoslovakia, to apply political and/or economic pressures at an earlier stage rather than risk inaction until the situation has developed to a point where Moscow sees no alternative to military force.
+- 79. The present East European system was established by force, and it will be preserved by force if necessary, even at a considerable political price.
+However, it can be assumed that the Soviets will use military force only as a last resort.
+They are no doubt aware that they would risk reversing detente and losing its benefits, and that their relations with the Western Communist Parties would be gravely impaired.
+Hence the Soviet decision-making process can be expected to take somewhat greater account than in the past of the effects of military action on the West and the non-aligned world. - 80.
+Should a critical situation develop in one of the East European countries, the Soviet Union might decide, in the light of its experience in Czechoslovakia, to apply political and/or economic pressures at an earlier stage rather than risk inaction until the situation has developed to a point where Moscow sees no alternative to military force.
 It is possible that public opinion in the East European country concerned might get out of hand too quickly for the USSR to be able to influence events through persuasion and pressure.
-In such a case the use of military force seems probable to restore Soviet control. - 98.
-It will depend on the preference of those in power in Moscow assuming that the situation still allows them a choice either to stress the image of the USSR as a détente-promoting power by exercising restraint in Eastern Europe, or to project an image of resolute firmness by asserting the prerogatives which Moscow has assumed under the doctrine of "Socialist internationalism".
+In such a case the use of military force seems probable to restore Soviet control. - 81.
+It will depend on the preference of those in power in Moscow assuming that the situation still allows them a choice either to stress the image of the USSR as a detente-promoting power by exercising restraint in Eastern Europe, or to project an image of resolute firmness by asserting the prerogatives which Moscow has assumed under the doctrine of "Socialist internationalism".